Other

 Spencer Foundation - Research Grants on Education: COVID-19 Related Special Grant Cycle

 The COVID-19 Related Research Grants support education research projects that will contribute to understanding the rapid shifts in education in this time of crisis and change.
 We are especially interested in supporting two primary categories of projects.
 First, we are interested in supporting studies that aim to understand and disrupt the reproduction and deepening of educational inequality caused by the COVID-19 crisis.
 Second, we also recognize that in times of great disruption and change, there may be opportunities to remake and imagine anew forms of equitable education.
+Thus, we are also interested in research projects that are working to reimagine educational opportunities in these times.

 NIH POCTRN (NIBIB) -- Fast Track Program for COVID-19 Test Development and Distribution

 The National Institute of Biomedical Imaging and Bioengineering (NIBIB) is urgently soliciting proposals and can provide up to $500M across multiple projects to rapidly produce innovative SARS-CoV-2 diagnostic tests that will assist the public’s safe return to normal activities.
 Rapid Acceleration of Diagnostics (RADx), is a fast-track technology development program that leverages the National Institutes of Health (NIH) Point-of-Care Technology Research Network (POCTRN).
+RADx will support novel solutions that build the U.S. capacity for SARS-CoV-2 testing up to 100-fold above what is achievable with standard approaches.
+RADx is structured to deliver innovative testing strategies to the public as soon as late summer 2020 and is an accelerated and comprehensive multi-pronged effort by NIH to make SARS-CoV-2 testing readily available to every American.

 Investigator-Initiated Research Grant Program